-A breach of the currency regulation could result in a fine for both the entity which carried out the currency transaction and a Belarusian bank involved in the transaction.
+A breach of the currency regulations could result in the imposition of a fine for both the entity which carried out the currency transaction and a Belarusian bank involved in the transaction.
 In addition, the banking license of the Belarusian bank can be revoked.